 1. Garnish: Add a pop of color to your dish by garnishing it with fresh herbs like parsley or dill.
 Sprinkle them over the fish or place a sprig on top to make it visually appealing.

-See also How to cook ribbon fish
+See also How long to cook steak on the george foreman grill

 2. Lemon wedges: Serve the sea bass with lemon wedges on the side.
 The tangy citrus flavor enhances the taste of the fish and allows your guests to add as much or as little as they like.